kllychung/would-you-rather-react-app/README.md

 # Would you rather React App
-Small web application that allows user to sign in and play “Would You Rather?”.
+Small web application made with react and redux that allows user to sign in and play “Would You Rather?”.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.

 In this game, users can